 Here’s the important line:

 “The magnitude of observed distraction effects was comparable in magnitude to those seen when users actively used a mobile phone, either for voice calls or text messaging.”

 Yup, a notification is as distracting to you as actually using a phone.
 It’s yet another scary example of what smartphones are doing to your body and mind.

 Now, I’m not demonizing all notifications here.
 Some of them are important and necessary, so you might not want to turn off all notifications on all devices.
 But while you do need to see an important text, you probably don’t need to know that Amazon has a sale on kitchen items today!
-It’s time to get rid of the unwanted information.
+It’s time to get rid of the unwanted information and even build better smartphone habits.
 And it’s pretty easy too!